Anaskhangigyani/E-COMMERSE/readme.md

 Frontend:
 To run the frontend React application:

-Install the necessary dependencies by running npm install.
+Install the necessary dependencies by running:

+bash
+Copy code
+npm install
 Start the React application:

 bash